-1. Workforce Responsibility and Accountability

-• Line management is responsible and accountable for the protection of employees, the public, and the environment.
-Everyone is responsible and accountable
+1. Workforce Responsibility and Accountability Line management is responsible and accountable for the protection of employees, the public, and the environment.
+Everyone is responsible and accountable for the safe conduct of their activities.

 2. Clear Roles, Responsibilities and Authorities

 • There are clear roles and lines of responsibility, authority, and accountability at all levels of the organization to ensure protection of employees, the public, and the environment.